This page may contain affiliate links. Learn More.

 If we continue on this path of pushing our kids to perform in these core areas, who is going to be the singers and songwriters of tomorrow?
 Who is going to discover the cure for cancer?
 Who is going to create the next great work of art?

 And are these kids going to be so stressed or depressed that they will be unable to join the workforce and be productive members of our society?
 These are the questions I ask myself as I see our educational system steering further and further off course.
 The importance of play in early childhood settings is paramount!

 Value of play in early childhood

 Research shows free play increases literacy skills, memory, oral language, social development, self-regulation, and the ability to recognize symbols.
 It is linked to an increase in all areas of academic learning.

-Play and interaction with others increases cooperation, negotiation skills, ability to play by the rules and ability to take turns.
+Play and interaction with others increase cooperation, negotiation skills, ability to play by the rules, and ability to take turns.
 Children explore spatial relationships, build motor skills, and gather information about their world through their senses during play.

 According to the Alliance for Childhood, “Overscheduling, emphasis on academics in preschool, too much sedentary screen time, lack of safe place spaces, and violent TV/movie-based toys all threaten healthy playtime, putting play at risk.

 In the wave of expanding accountability in education, millions of preschoolers are taking standardized tests now; if children are taking more tests, then they are playing less.”

 Play is at serious risk in our society today, even though research is proving the power of play over and over again.
 It’s more important now than ever to support play for children in early childhood settings and beyond.